Reading Examples

 What should every example include?

-A clear question, the main hexagram, any changing line, the practical pressure in the situation, and one next step.
+A clear question, the main hexagram, any changing line, the practical pressure in the situation, and one action that follows.

 Why are examples better than keyword meanings?